Nature conservation concessions to protect tropical rainforest in Indonesia

-The Indonesian government allocates Environment Restoration Concessions (ERCs) to private organisations seeking to restore forest areas that have been used or degraded in the past for commercial logging.
-The project supports the establishment ERCs in order to protect threatened tropical rainforest in Bukit Tigapuluh National Park (Sumatra) and Gorontalo (Sulawesi).
-This contributes to the conservation of biological diversity and forests as carbon sinks and as a living space for local people.
-The close cooperation with local communities is essential for the management of the ERC project areas to ensure sharing of benefits and avoid conflicts of interest.
-Parallel to this the project works together with other ERCs and the Indonesian Ministry of Environment and Forests on refining and adapting this instrument, largely untestetd until recently.
+The Indonesian government allocates Environment Restoration Concessions (ERCs) to private organisations seeking to restore forest areas that have been used or degraded for commercial logging purposes in the past.
+The project supports this policy in order to protect the endangered tropical forests in Bukit Tigapuluh National Park (Sumatra) and in Gorontalo (Sulawesi).
+In this way, it contributes to the conservation of forests as carbon reservoirs, to the protection of biological diversity and to creating habitats for local populations.
+Close cooperation with local communities is also essential for the management of the ERC project areas to ensure the fair sharing of benefits and avoid conflicts of interest.
+Parallel to these activities, the project is working with other ERCs and the Indonesian Ministry of Environment and Forests to further develop this instrument, which was largely untested until a few years ago.

 State of implementation/results

 - The ERC for the component Bukit Tigapuluh / Jambi Sumatra was allocated to PT ABT on July 27, 2015.

 - ERC for the second project area in Gorontalo (Sulawesi) is scheduled for the beginning of 2018